We explore how you can turn a hobby that makes money into a fully-fledged business and whether it’s the right thing for you.

 As well as providing some tips for making a business from your side project, we’ve also outlined how to find a hobby and some things to consider before pursuing your hobby as a career.
 As usual, we’ve also picked out some useful courses that can help you along the way.

 First things first, let’s look at what we mean by the term hobby.
 Essentially, a hobby is an activity that you regularly do for enjoyment, relaxation or fun.
 Usually, a hobby is something that you do in your spare or leisure time.
 However, as we’ll see, it’s also possible to turn that hobby into something more structured.

 This broad definition means that there are many different activities that count as hobbies.
 Whether it’s a popular creative pastime with lots of fellow enthusiasts and resources or a more niche way of spending your time, most people have hobbies.

 How to find a hobby

 If you’re looking for new ways of filling your time, there are plenty of options to choose from.
 In fact, we’ve dedicated a whole article on how to find a new hobby.
-As the world slowly starts to return to normal, there will be more options than ever before when it comes to trying something new.
+As the world returns to normal, there will be more options than ever before when it comes to trying something new.

 Some considerations when looking for a hobby include: